numfocus/gsoc/2016/proposals/narayan-aditya-visualizer.md

    an easy way to list them.

 *Why Charts.js?*
- * Charts.js is the most popular Javascript charting library on GitHub that fulfills our use case.
+ * Charts.js is the most popular JavaScript charting library on GitHub that fulfills our use case.
  * Charts.js is super lightweight as compared to other charting libraries.